Jock Lewes

-Lieutenant John Steel "Jock" Lewes (21 December 1913 – 30 December 1941) was a British Army officer prominent during the Second World War.
-He was the founding principal training officer of the Special Air Service.
-Its founding commander, David Stirling, said later of Lewes: "Jock could far more genuinely claim to be founder of the SAS than I." Lewes also invented an explosive device for the purposes of the SAS, the eponymous Lewes bomb.
+Lieutenant John Steel "Jock" Lewes (21 December 1913 – 30 December 1941) was a British Army officer who served in World War II.
+He was the founding principal training officer of the Special Air Service (SAS).
+The SAS's founding commander, David Stirling, said later of Lewes, "Jock could far more genuinely claim to be founder of the SAS than I." Lewes also invented an explosive device for use by the SAS, the eponymous Lewes bomb.

 Early life, family and education

 Lewes was born in Calcutta to a British father, chartered accountant Arthur Harold Lewes, and an Australian mother, Elsie Steel Lewes.
 The family moved to Australia and Lewes grew up at Bowral, New South Wales.
 As a teenager he attended The King's School, Parramatta.

-Lewes travelled to the United Kingdom to attend Christ Church, Oxford, from September 1933.
-At Oxford he read philosophy, politics and economics.
-In 1936–37, Lewes was president of the Oxford University Boat Club; during 1937 he voluntarily gave up his place in the Oxford Blue boat crew, to assist it in winning that year's University Boat Race, and ending a 15-year winning streak by Cambridge.
-Lewes travelled to Berlin to work for the British Council and, before the events of Kristallnacht, was briefly an admirer of Hitler and the Nazi state.
+Lewes travelled to the United Kingdom to attend Christ Church, Oxford, from September 1933, where he studied philosophy, politics and economics.
+In 1936–37, he was president of the Oxford University Boat Club.
+During 1937 he voluntarily gave up his place in the Oxford Blue boat crew, to assist it in winning that year's University Boat Race, and ending a 15-year winning streak by Cambridge.
+Lewes travelled to Berlin to work for the British Council and, before the events of Kristallnacht in 1938, was briefly an admirer of Hitler and the Nazi state.

-A younger brother, David Steel Lewes, was later prominent as a cardiologist in the United Kingdom and served as a Royal Air Force medical officer during the war.
+A younger brother, David Steel Lewes, was later prominent as a cardiologist in the United Kingdom and was a Royal Air Force medical officer during the war.